 It’s fall around here and I’m excited to take you on a tour of my home.
-I’m not a major seasonal decorator, but fall is my favorite and last year I started dabbling a little in fall decor and well, I’m in—to a degree.
+I’m not a major seasonal decorator, but fall is my favorite, and last year I started dabbling in a little in fall decor and well, I’m in—to a degree.
 I won’t invest too much in autumn decor because I have more important projects around the house to get done and I don’t have money for both didn’t now.

 I’m always working on a budget and I gave myself a little more money to work with this year than normal because I bought staples, not necessarily fall tchotchkes.

 I’ll start in the “foyer.”
 It’s barely large enough to call that, but hey.

 I kept things super simple just added some branches to the vases.
 Warning!
 I went a little overboard last year with Target Dollar Spot ceramic pumpkins, so you’ll see them just about everywhere.